Genealogy at the Washington State Library

 City & County Histories

-America's Genealogy Bank (Newsbank) has thousands of historical & current newspapers, books, as well as selected material from the American State Papers and U.S. Serial Set, the complete Social Security Death Index and more than 29 million obituaries.
-This resource is available on site only.
+America’s Genealogy Bank (Newsbank) - Search thousands of historical & current newspapers, books, as well as selected material from the American State Papers and U.S. Serial Set, the complete Social Security Death Index and more than 29 million obituaries.
+Remote access available to library cardholder.